obsidianmd/obsidian-help/en/Teams/Syncing for Teams.md

 cssclasses:
   - soft-embed
 ---
-This page details and pulls together the more important information when considering Obsidian Sync in your workplace or project.

-> [!tip] Haven't set up Obsidian Sync yet?
-Check out [[Set up Obsidian Sync]] first.

-## Collaboration
+Obsidian is designed to work both online and offline and give you total control over your team's data.
+To share data across your team, you will need to choose a sync solution.

+## Syncing tools and services

+Obsidian offers an official service called [[Introduction to Obsidian Sync|Obsidian Sync]] which provides end-to-end encrypted syncing for small teams up to 20 users.

+Because Obsidian stores your data in plain text `.md` files, there are numerous options available to [[Sync your notes across devices|sync data across devices]] and control access to your team's data.
+This can include version control systems such as Git, network attached storage systems, and many services such as Dropbox, Google Drive, and more.

+## Obsidian Sync for teams

 With [[Introduction to Obsidian Sync|Obsidian Sync]] you can collaborate on a shared vault with your team.

 All collaborators **must have an active Sync subscription** to access a shared vault.
 Joining a shared vault does not count towards your [[Plans and storage limits#Plans|remote vault limit]].
+Note that Obsidian Sync is not included with the [[Commercial license]] and must be purchased separately.

 If the remote vault is [[Obsidian Sync/Security and privacy#Encryption|end-to-end encrypted]], collaborators must enter the encryption password when they first access the shared remote vault.